groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

   * `trend` - Task for the verification of Trend Micro DSP and Package files.
 - `Periodicity of the task` - How often is the task executed
   * `never` - The task is never executed automatically, but can be executed manually
+  * `quarter hourly` - The task is executed 4 times an hour
   * `per hour` - The task is executed once per hour
   * `per day` - The task is executed once per day
   * `per week` - The task is executed once per week